Washington State University Snohomish County Extension Beach Watchers

 In 2010, WSU Snohomish County Beach Watchers contributed over 5,400 hours of service, resulting in over 10,000 face-to-face contacts!
 Beach Watchers are active in education programs, research and monitoring projects, stewardship programs.
 WSU Snohomish County Beach Watchers provide extensive volunteer hours to MRC projects.
-These volunteers engaged crabbers through the Recreational Crabber Education program, conducted Kayak Point Park pre-restoration monitoring, assisted with data collection for juvenile Dungeness crab habitat research and Mussel Watch, and supported outreach at Beach Expos.
+These volunteers engage crabbers through the Recreational Crabber Education program, conduct Kayak Point Park pre-restoration monitoring, assist with data collection for forage fish spawning surveys and Mussel Watch, and support outreach at Beach Expos.

 Education & Outreach